warp-contracts/academy/redstone-academy-docs/docs/pst/tests/preparations.md

 }
 ```

 It takes two arguments - arweave instance and generated wallet.
 It declares wallet address using ArweaveJs and hit the `mint` Arweave endpoint which is responsible for minting tokens.
-Keep in mind that above value is an amount of winstons.
+Keep in mind that the above value is an amount of winstons.

 :::info
 1 Winston = 0.000000000001 AR